‘The 1918 flu is still with us’: The deadliest pandemic ever is still causing problems today

 “They’re really different viruses,” Offit added.

 Influenza is consistent and relatively quick when compared with the novel coronavirus.
 If you get exposed to the flu, you’ll start showing symptoms in one to four days after the infection.
-According to the Centers for Disease Control and Prevention, it tends to take five days for those infected with SARS-CoV-2 to start showing symptoms of covid-19, but the timing can fluctuate person to person from two days to up to two weeks.
+According to the Centers for Disease Control and Prevention, it tends to take five days for those infected with SARS-CoV-2 to start showing symptoms of covid-19, but the timing can fluctuate from two days to two weeks.

 The novel coronavirus is not moving on the same time frame as the 1918 influenza, Greene told The Post.
 Everything is longer with the novel coronavirus — the symptoms, the sickness and even the long-term complications.
 Doctors are concerned covid-19 can lead to lasting cardiovascular complications.

 Then there are asymptomatic carriers of the disease.
 That one detail makes it harder to mitigate the spread of the virus by simply taking temperatures.
 Symptoms are not a be-all-end-all solution to tracking the disease.
-With that in mind, the novel coronavirus is acting more like polio where those with mild cases don’t know they’re sick, Greene said.
+With that in mind, the novel coronavirus is acting more like polio, where those with mild cases don’t know they’re sick, Greene said.

 “It immediately raises a different set of problems for managing a disease,” Greene said.
 “One needs to relearn the way to think about who is dangerous, and that becomes, basically, everybody.”